PetrCala/meta-facilitator/r/README.md

 ```

+## Importing modules

+For any imports within the project, we use [the **box** package](https://klmr.me/box/articles/box.html).
+This emulates Python-like module imports, allowing us to maintain a complex, yet transparent structure of the project.
+Here, each script behaves as a standalone module, and only the necessary functions are imported from it.
+This keeps the workspace clean, as it does the source of all functions used across the project.
+To read more on how to use box, see [the official documentation](https://klmr.me/box/articles/box.html).

 ## Validating Conditions

 In this project, we use the `validate` function to ensure that certain conditions hold true before proceeding with further computations or operations.
 The `validate` function helps in maintaining the integrity of the program by aborting execution if any condition is not met.
 This function is inspired by modern error handling practices in R and leverages the `rlang` package for structured error messages.